Eduardo Strauch, survivor of the Andes, speaks

 “I am not afraid of dying, I am afraid of working out of time.”

-One other lesson that the Andes survivor highlighted about his two and a half month expertise within the mountains was the significance of time.
+One other lesson that the Andes survivor highlighted regarding his two and a half month expertise within the mountains was the significance of time.
 For Strauch, the easiest way to reap the benefits of life is to not waste time.

 Strauch confessed that he’s not afraid of loss of life, however slightly of not finishing up the actions he plans within the brief, medium and long run, amongst them, seeing a park he lately in-built Montevideo flourish, accompanying his granddaughters of their progress, sharing his expertise within the Andes and proceed growing architectural tasks (a ardour that corresponds to his career).